NagyD/SDLPoP/doc/Readme.txt

 * Shift-S: Restore lost hit-point.
 (Like a small red potion.)
 * Shift-T: Give more hit-points.
 (Like a big red potion.)
 * Shift+F12: Save a screenshot of the whole level to screenshot.png.
+* Ctrl+Shift+F12: Save a screenshot of the whole level with extras to screenshot.png.

 Debug cheats:
 * [: shift kid 1 pixel to the left